-Members of our board of directors are chosen by you, the members, through a mail-in voting system.
-In May, you will receive a mailing from us that includes your registration card, a ballot, and a return envelope, postage paid.
+Directors who serve on our board of directors are chosen by you, the members, through a mail-in voting system.
+In May, all members will receive a mailing from us that includes your registration card, a ballot, an information sheet on our board members running for re-election, and a return envelope with postage paid.
 All households serviced by Sussex Rural Electric are entitled to a vote to elect board members and decide on important changes to our bylaws.
 Results are then announced at our Annual Meeting.

-Membership in the Co-op also comes with the right to a vote in our board elections.
-Each year, three of our nine board positions are decided at the Annual Meeting, where results of mail-in ballots from the month before are announced.
-Our democratically-elected board members allow members of SREC to have real influence over the way the Co-op does business.
-Here's how the process works:
+Membership in the Co-op comes with the right to a vote in our board elections.
+Each year, we hold elections to decide the occupant of three of our nine board positions (one per district).
+Sussex Rural Electric Cooperative has held these elections by mail for a number of years, and results are normally announced at that year's Annual Meeting the following month..
+Our democratically elected board members allow members of SREC to have real influence over the way the Co-op does business.